antoinevandenhurk/home-assistant-config/README.md

-# Test
+# My Home Assistant Configuration

-Dit is een test reposotory
+## About

-# Antoine's Home Assistant Configuration Files
+This is my personal Home Assistant configuration, for sprinklering my garden.

 This is my currently sprinkler set of configuration files for my [Home Assistant](https://home-assistant.io) running on Raspberry Pi.
 If you are intested in following my progress be sure ⭐️ Star this repository.